≡ Menu

 Fortunately…

-Once properly diagnosed, physicians will have a wide range of tools available to them to help individuals manage the amount of calcium in the bloodstream, including:
+Once correctly diagnosed, physicians will have a wide range of tools available to them to help individuals manage the amount of calcium in the bloodstream, including:

 • Taking certain medications such as calcimimetics,